sguox002/leetcode/review/dfs.md

         return res;
     }
 ```
-to approach this kind of problem: we need consider the simplest form and consider the inner subproblem as a solved problem
+to approach this kind of problem: we need consider the simplest form and consider the inner subproblem as a solved problem<br/>
+we need to learn to process this type of problems.<br/>

 ### 802. Find Eventual Safe States
-given a directed graph, starting from some node if we can reach a terminal node (not a cycle)
+given a directed graph, starting from some node if we can reach a terminal node (not a cycle)<br/>
-the node is called safe node, return all the safe nodes.
+the node is called safe node, return all the safe nodes.<br/>
 so: a node start, it must goes to a terminal for all paths.
-If any path fails (cycle) it is not a safe node.
+If any path fails (cycle) it is not a safe node.<br/>
-if the path contains any non-safe node, it is not safe either.
+if the path contains any non-safe node, it is not safe either.<br/>

-visited can also use coloring, they are equivalent, but coloring is more efficient.
+visited can also use coloring, they are equivalent, but coloring is more efficient.<br/>
 ```cpp
     vector<int> eventualSafeNodes(vector<vector<int>>& graph) {
         //dfs to see if it can walk to a terminal (all paths)